jayanlimbani/F427662_WSA024_Arduino-Coursework/README.md

  What are the consequences of forcing a push without resolving a merge conflict?

 It will corrupt the main branch data, and it be confusing to try and rectify errors.
 It could overwrite team members work and lead to data loss.

+Task 3.1:
+I created the function collect_temperature_data() which collects temperature for 3 minutes.
+I set the sampling rate of the temperature to 1Hz, so it reads the temperature every 1 second, which is that of the active mode.
+Inside the function, it reads the analog value of the tc thermistor and converts this to a voltage, which is then converts this to a temperature.
+I then also saved the 180 samples in a array.

+Task 3.2:
+I then introduced the function apply_dft().
+In this function it carries out the DFT calculations.
+As arduino can't compute complex numbers, I had to calculate DFT using equation 3.4 and 3.5.
+The magnitudes from equation 3.5 are also stored for tasks 3.3

+Task 3.3:
+Then I created the function send_data_to_pc(), this function then sends the time-domain and frequency-domain data to the serial monitor.
+It is outputted in a csv format, in the order Time, Temperature, Frequency, and Magnitude.

+Task 3.4:
+For task 3.4, I created the function decide_power_mode(), in this function it detemines the power mode depending on the average frequency from the pervious DFT calculations.
+The power mode is determined and then outputted to the serial monitor.

+Task 3.5:
+After finishing Task 3.4, I opened Excel and enabled the Data Streamer add-in through COM Add-ins.
+After selecting the COM port connected to your Arduino, I renamed the table columns to Time, Temperature, Frequency, and Magnitude.
+I then started the data stream, allowed it to collect data for around three minutes, and saved the file as threeminstemperature_Student_ID.csv.

+Task 3.6:
+To create the python code to plot the time and frequency domain plots, I first imported the panda library to read the csv.
+Imported the csv file into google colab, so it could see it.
+Then wrote the code so it can read the csv and import the data from the csv.
+I then created the plots for both the time and frequency domain graphs.